Principal Research Fellow

 Associate Professor Philippa Collin is a Principal Research Fellow at the Institute for Culture and Society at Western Sydney University.
 She Co-Directs the WSU Young and Resilient Research Centre and the Intergener8 Living Lab.
+She is a Stream Lead for the Wellbeing, Health and Youth NHMRC Centre of Research Excellence (2017 - 2022).
 A social scientist, Philippa researches the role of the digital in the social, cultural and political lives of young people, with a focus on the implications for health and wellbeing.
 Her work is also concerned with new forms of political participation, identity and governance as they relate to the dynamics of elitism and exclusion.

 Prior to joining Western, Philippa was the Managing Director of Research and Policy at Reachout.com (opens in a new window) having held various roles in programs, policy and research (2002-2010).
 From 2011 – 2016 Philippa was a Research Program Leader for the Young and Well Cooperative Research Centre examining how new technologies can promote safe and supportive environments and promote the safety and wellbeing of young people aged 16 - 25.
 Philippa has led or been a key investigator on more than 20 funded projects with community, government and industry partners including the Multicultural Youth Action Network (NSW), Alannah and Madeline Foundation, Foundation for Young Australians, Google Australia/NZ, the Office for Youth, and a number of NSW and Federal Government Departments.
 In 2015 she was awarded the WSU Deputy Vice-Chancellors Award for Research Excellence through Partnership, recognition of her deep commitment to building effective collaborative relationships across sectors for engaged research that has impact.

-Collin, P. Swist, T. Taddeo, C. & Spears, B. (forthcoming) ‘Working with Complexity: Between Control and Care in Digital Research Ethics’ in P. Billet, M. Hart, D. Martin (eds) Complexities of Researching with Young People, Routledge.
+Collin, P. Swist, T. Taddeo, C. & Spears, B., 2020, ‘Working with Complexity: Between Control and Care in Digital Research Ethics’ in P. Billet, M. Hart, D. Martin (eds) Complexities of Researching with Young People, Routledge.

-Collin, P. McCormack, J. (forthcoming) ‘Young People and Politics’ in N. Barry, J. Butcher, P. Chen, I. Cook, H. Manning, M. Taflaga Australia’s Politics and Public Policy, University of Sydney Press, Sydney.
+Collin, P. McCormack, J., 2019, ‘Young People and Politics’ in N. Barry, J. Butcher, P. Chen, I. Cook, H. Manning, M. Taflaga Australia’s Politics and Public Policy, University of Sydney Press, Sydney.

-Swist, T. & Collin, P. (in press), ‘Playing with zombie problems: gender-digital-play assemblage in online campaigns’, in D. Parry, C.W.
+Swist, T. & Collin, P., 2019, ‘Playing with zombie problems: gender-digital-play assemblage in online campaigns’, in D. Parry, C.W.
 Johnson & S Fullagar (eds), Digital dilemmas: transforming gender identities and power in everyday life (opens in a new window), Palgrave Macmillan.